Ziemnono/fenics-inverseFEM/README.md

 and know more about it: https://fenicsproject.org/

 ## Running the code
-To run simply run the code:
+To simply run the code:
 ```
 python3 file_name.py
 ```